 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and greater than ten percent beneficial owners to file with the Securities and Exchange Commission certain reports regarding such persons' ownership of the Company's securities.
 Directors, officers and greater than ten percent beneficial owners are required by applicable regulations to furnish Bel with copies of all Section 16(a) forms they file.
-Based solely upon a review of the copies of the forms or information furnished to Bel, the Company believes that during 2006 all filing requirements applicable to its directors, officers and greater than ten percent beneficial owners were satisfied on a timely basis, except that John Johnson (a director) filed a late Form 4 with respect to the sale of 3,000 shares of Class B Common Stock.
-The failure to file was inadvertent and the filing was made promptly after the failure to file was noted.
+Based solely upon a review of the copies of the forms or information furnished to Bel, the Company believes that during 2009 all filing requirements applicable to its directors, officers and greater than ten percent beneficial owners were satisfied on a timely basis.